sriRacha21/sriRacha21/README.md

 📚 What am I learning?:
 * Data cleaning and analysis with Python and Pandas
-* Using nodeJS to fetch data from an API and formatting and writing out only the important data to a noSQL database.
+* Using nodeJS to fetch data from an API and formatting and writing out only the relevant data to a noSQL database.

 📮 How do I contact you?:
 * School Email: [arjun.srivastav@rutgers.edu](mailto:arjun.srivastav@rutgers.edu?subject=[Github]%20Placeholder%20Subject%20Text)